-(Dollars in millions)

-Component Purchase price
+Component Purchase price allocated

-allocated

 Net current assets \$1

 Customer contracts 1

 Goodwill 6

-Total purchase price
+Total purchase price \$8

-The company further provided the option holders with the choice to sell their options and/or swap Infosys BPO options for Infosys options at a swap ratio based on fair market value.
-Infosys paid \$13 million for 1,218,732 options bought and granted 151,933 Infosys options having an aggregate value of \$3 million in lieu of Infosys BPO options.
+The company further provided the option holders with the choice to sell their options and/or swap Infosys BPO options for Infosys options at a swap ratio based on fair market value determined using Black-Scholes-Merton model.
+Infosys paid \$13 million for 1,218,732 options bought and granted 151,933 Infosys options in lieu of Infosys BPO options having an aggregate fair value of \$3 million in lieu of Infosys BPO options.
 The transactions of options swap and options buy-out resulted in an aggregate goodwill of \$14 million.
-The remaining fair value of \$2 million resulting from options swap, net of estimated forfeitures, will be recorded as post-acquisition stock compensation expense over the future service period.
+The remaining fair value of \$2 million resulting from option swap, net of estimated forfeitures, will be recorded as post-acquisition stock compensation expense over the future service period.

-Consequent to such above transactions, as of March 31, 2007 Infosys holds 99.98% of the outstanding equity shares of Infosys BPO Limited.
-The company believes that these transactions resulted in recognition of goodwill primarily because of the acquired company's market position, skilled employees, management strength and potential to serve as a platform for enhancing business opportunities in the business process management area.
+Consequent to the aforesaid transactions, as of June 30, 2007 Infosys effectively holds 99.98% of the outstanding equity shares of Infosys BPO Limited.
+The company believes that the acquisition resulted in recognition of goodwill primarily because of the acquired company's market position, skilled employees, management strength and potential to serve as a platform for enhancing business opportunities in the business process management area.
 The identified intangible customer contracts are being amortized over a period of four years, being management's estimate of the useful life of the asset.